+4.1.
 Number of spaces

-All internal candidates seeking transfer to the Academy sixth form will be offered places, subject to Selection criteria below.
-The academy has agreed published admission number of up to 100 external applicants per year.
+4.1.1.
+The academy has agreed published admission number of up to 100 external applicants per vear.

+4.2.
 Application process

-Applications for the 2022 academic year begins October 2021.
-Applications should, if possible, be made by 31st March 2022 and the final closing date for applications for this year is 15th September 2022.

-To apply you need to complete an application and submit this directly to the Academy by the deadline.
-The application form and course details are published on the Academy website; https://cowesec.org/.
-The Academy will contact the student applying directly about the outcome of their application as soon as possible after it is completed, and in any event by 31st July 2022.

-Late applications will only be considered where there are a surplus of places in the academy / course(s) applied for once the oversubscription criteria has been applied.
+- 4.2.1.
+Applications for the 2023 academic year begins October 2022.
+Applications should, if possible, be made by 31st March 2023 and the final closing date for applications for this year is 15th September 2023. - 4.2.2.
+To apply you need to complete an application and submit this to the Academy by the deadline.
+The application form and course details are published on the Academy website https://cowesec.org//.
+The academy will contact the student applying directly about the outcome of their application as soon as possible after it is completed, and in any event by 31st July 2023. - 4.2.3.
+Late applications will only be considered where there is a surplus of places in the academy / course(s) applied for once the oversubscription criteria has been applied.

+4.3.
 Selection criteria

-All internal candidates seeking transfer to our sixth form, and all external candidates seeking admission to our sixth form, will need to have the same minimum academic qualifications for entry, which are normally 5 GCSE's at grades $A^$ -C or grades 9 - 5, including English and mathematics.
+4.3.1.
+All internal candidates seeking transfer to our sixth form, and all external candidates seeking admission to our sixth form, will need to have the same minimum academic qualifications for entry, which is normally 5 GCSEs at grades A-C or grades 9-5, including English and Mathematics.

+4.4.
 Oversubscription criteria

-If the academy receives more applications that meet the selection criteria above than there are available places, priority for admission will be in line with the oversubscription criteria set out below:

-Looked after children and those who were previously looked after but immediately after being looked after was adopted or became subject to a child arrangement order or special guardianship order.
-A looked after child is either a child who is in the care of a local authority or being provided with accommodation by a local authority in the exercise of their social services functions (definition used is in Section 22(1) of the Children Act 1989); or, those children who appear to have been in state care outside of England and ceased to be in state care as a result of being adopted.

-- 2. Students with a specific medical condition, confirmed by a consultant paediatrician or similar health professional, which can be supported more appropriately by some aspect of provision at Cowes Enterprise College, than at any other accessible school or college. - 3.
-Pupils who have an elder sibling who will be on roll at the academy at the time of application and at the time of admission (see 2.1.3 definition of sibling) - 4.
-Children of staff who have, (1) been employed at Cowes Enterprise College for two or more years at the time at which the application for admission to the school is made, or (2) have been recruited to fill a vacant post for which there is a demonstrable skill shortage. (see 2.1.4 definition of staff children). - 5.
-Pupils for whom we are the closest school (see 2.1.1 definition of distance and 2.1.2 definition of dual address) - 6.
-Students for whom we are the closest school - 7.
-All other students prioritised by distance with students who live closest to the Academy being offered places first. - 8.
-In the event of two or more students living an equal distance from the Academy, with insufficient places available, place(s) will be allocated by drawing lots overseen by an independent adjudicator.
+- 4.4.1.
+If the academy receives more applications that meet the selection criteria above than there are available places, priority for admission will be in line with the oversubscription criteria set out below: - 4.4.1.1.
+Looked after children and those who were previously looked after but immediately after being looked after was adopted or became subject to a child arrangements order or special guardianship order.
+A looked after child is either a child who is in the care of a local authority or being provided with accommodation by a local authority in the exercise of their social services functions (definition used is in Section 22(1) of the Children Act 1989); or those children who appear to have been in state care outside of England and ceased to be in state care as a result of being adopted. - 4.4.1.2.
+Students with a specific medical condition, confirmed by a consultant paediatrician or similar health professional, which can be supported more appropriately by some aspect of provision at Cowes Enterprise College, than at any other accessible school or college. - 4.4.1.3.
+Pupils who have a sibling who will be on roll at the academy at the time of admission (see 2.6 definition of sibling) - 4.4.1.4.
+Children of staff who have, (1) been employed at Cowes Enterprise College for two or more years at the time at which the application for admission to the school is made, or (2) have been recruited to fill a vacant post for which there is a demonstrable skill shortage. (see 2.7 definition of staff children). - 4.4.1.5.
+All other pupils, prioritised by distance, with students who live closest to the Academy being offered places first (see 2.4 definition of distance and 2.5 definition of dual address). - 4.4.1.6.
+In the event of two or more students living an equal distance from the Academy, with insufficient places available, place(s) will be allocated by drawing lots overseen by and independent adjudicator.

+4.5.
 In-year admissions